Pulmonary tuberculosis (TB) is a contagious bacterial infection that involves the lungs. It may spread to other organs.

-The goal of treatment is to cure the infection with drugs that fight the TB bacteria.
-Treatment of active pulmonary TB will always involve a combination of many drugs (usually four drugs).
-All of the drugs are continued until lab tests show which medicines work best.
+The goal of treatment is to cure the infection with medicines that fight the TB bacteria.
+Treatment of active pulmonary TB will always involve a combination of many medicines (usually four medicines).
+All medicines are continued until lab tests show which medicines work best.

 You may need to take many different pills at different times of the day for 6 months or longer.
 It is very important that you take the pills the way your health care provider instructed.

-When people do not take their TB medications as instructed, the infection can become much more difficult to treat.
+When people do not take their TB medicines as instructed, the infection can become much more difficult to treat.
 The TB bacteria can become resistant to treatment.
-This means the drugs no longer work.
+This means the medicines no longer work.

-When there is a concern that a patient may not take all the medication as directed, a health care provider may need to watch the person take the prescribed drugs.
+When there is a concern that a patient may not take all the medicines as directed, a health care provider may need to watch the person take the prescribed medicines.
 This approach is called directly observed therapy.
-In this case, drugs may be given 2 or 3 times per week, as prescribed by a doctor.
+In this case, medicines may be given 2 or 3 times a week, as prescribed by a doctor.

-You may need to stay at home or be admitted to a hospital for 2 - 4 weeks to avoid spreading the disease to others until you are no longer contagious.
+You may need to stay at home or be admitted to a hospital for 2 to 4 weeks to avoid spreading the disease to others until you are no longer contagious.

 You can ease the stress of illness by joining a support group.
 Sharing with others who have common experiences and problems can help you feel more in control.